 The professional eye iridologist of course has the advantage of using an iriscope and controlled lighting conditions so that images that are easier to compare from one visit to the next.

 "Most people know that when the roots of a plant have been injured or aren't receiving the nutrients or moisture they need, the first signs of the decline in the health of the plant will be found in the outer-most part of the leaves.

 "Apply that to the nerve endings that are running throughout your body.
 If, for instance, your pancreas has been damaged or lacking a nutrient or is in poor health, the first sign of the decline in the health of the pancreas will be found in the outermost part of the nerve endings, many of which end in the iris of the eye. [...]

 "Although exact neurological mechanisms of the phenomenon is not fully understood, it seems that when an organ or body system is in poor health the nerve running from that body part will start to recede, somewhat like a leaf wilts.
-When it does it draws with it various degrees of the layers of fibres which make up the color of the iris of the eyes, leaving darkened marks called lesions."
+When it does it draws with it various degrees of the layers of fibers which make up the color of the iris of the eyes, leaving darkened marks called lesions."

 Ulla is the Editor of Cheap Health Revolution, covering natural remedies and health solutions.